Shoalhaven City has approximately 1,200 reserves, consisting of:

-List of park facilites in the Shoalhaven (PDF 334kb)
+List of park facilities in the Shoalhaven

-Park amenities include
+Park amenities include:

 - Playgrounds - Shoalhaven City has 128 playgrounds across the City providing a multitude of fun play experiences that include climbing, sliding and spinning and swinging.
 All playgrounds are designed to safely meet Australian Standards.